 The Clark soundtrack includes music by Ewa Roos, Pugh Rogefeldt and Nationalteatern.
-This info article contains spoilers for Jonas Åkerlund’s 2022 Netflix miniseries.
+This info article contains spoilers and song details for Jonas Åkerlund’s 2022 Netflix miniseries.
 Visit the Soundtracks of Television section for more Vague Visages music guides.

 Clark stars Bill Skarsgård as Clark Olofsson, a legendary Swedish bank robber.
 Vilhelm Blomgren co-stars as Tommy Lindström, an investigator who tries to catch public enemy #1.
 The storyline follows the title character as he toys with authorities while avoiding personal responsibilities.
 Composer Mikael Åkerfeldt scored the Netflix miniseries; music supervisor Magnus Palmborg (JJ+E) assembled the featured needle-drops.
 Here’s every song in Clark.

 Read More at VV — Soundtracks of Television: ‘The Staircase’

 Clark Soundtrack: Every Song in Episode 1 “Being the Best at Being the Best Was Not My Thing, So I Decided to Be the Best at Being the Worst”

 - “Zing En Liten Song” by Alice Babs & Svend Assmussen (00:02): The Clark soundtrack song scores a 1952 sequence.
 The protagonist narrates about his childhood.
 Young Clark watches his parents dance at their home on Hallskrifts Road.

 - “Varm Korv Boogie” by Owe Thörnqvist (00:04): Young Clark stares at an older woman.
 He kisses her face in exchange for a treat.
 The music picks up as Clark narrates about money-earning methods.